taolson/Admiran/doc/Language.md

 * a variable, constructor, or literal
 * a parenthesized expression
-* a pre-section or post-section
+* a presection or postsection
 * a list expression
 * a tuple expression
 * a range expression
 * a list comprehension
 * a case expression

+which are detailed in later sections.

 ### Operator Precedence and Associativity